-With more than 30 years of tax law experience, Debra represents clients in federal and state gift and estate tax planning, charitable planning, preparation of wills and trusts and estate administration.
+With more than 35 years of tax law experience, Debra represents clients in sophisticated federal, New Jersey and New York gift and estate tax planning, charitable planning, preparation of wills and trusts and estate administration.
+She has prepared more than 500 wills and hundreds of estate plans in her career for clients who range from young professionals just starting to accumulate wealth to successful individuals who have amassed significant assets.

-Debra also conducts her practice from the firm’s conference center location in Hackensack, NJ.
+Along with the Morristown office, Debra also conducts her practice from the New York office and the firm’s Business Center location in Hackensack, NJ.

 Before Fox Rothschild